-- All written assignments must be typed or word-processed. - All written assignments must be double-spaced and in a 12 point font. - Leave 2.5 cm (1 inch) margins on both right and left-hand sides of the page to facilitate correction. - Print only on one side of the page. - Print your name at the top or bottom of every page. - Be sure to include page numbers, on the right-hand side of each page, either at the top or bottom. - Every written assignment should be submitted with a title page giving the following information:
+- All written assignments must be typed or word-processed. - All written assignments must be double-spaced and in a 12 point font. - Leave 2.5 cm (1 inch) margins on both right and left-hand sides of the page to facilitate correction. - Write your name at the top or bottom of every page. - Be sure to include page numbers, on the right-hand side of each page, either at the top or bottom. - Every written assignment should be submitted with a title page giving the following information:

 Title of Essay

 Name of Student

 Student ID

 Course Name and Number

 Name of Course Convenor

 Word Count

 Date of Submission

-- For every written assignment, also fill out one copy of the official History Assignment Appraisal Sheet and staple it to the front of one copy of your assignment.
-Copies of the sheet are available from your Course Convenor and from the History Department administrator.
-Read the sheet carefully before you write your essay, as it indicates the general criteria for assessment of written work. - Staple the pages of your assignment together so that pages do not become detached.
-It is not necessary to use any expensive form of binding, or to enclose your assignment in a plastic cover.
-If you are submitting two copies of a midterm assignment, DO NOT staple the two copies together staple the pages of each individual copy, and then use a paper clip to fasten the two copies together.
-Do not leave sharp points of staples pointing out where they might cause injury. - Always proof-read your essay carefully before handing it in.
+- For every written assignment, also attach a copy of the official History Cover Sheet (available on Department website) to the front of your assignment.
+Please read the sheet carefully before you write your essay.
+It includes a declaration that your work has not been completed in whole or in part by someone else, or artificially generated. - Always proof-read your essay carefully before submission.
 This means looking out for spelling and grammar mistakes and typos.
-If you leave any of these in your work, it will result in a penalty. - For most mid-term assignments, you will need to submit two copies of your assignment, so that one can be given back to you with comments to help you improve future work, and the other retained for the external examiners.
-For dissertations and most extended essays, you will only need to submit one copy, which will be retained for the external examiners.

-- Always retain an additional printed copy of your assignment. - Always backup your work as your write.
-Backup to the University servers, or use USB memory devices. - Follow any specific guidelines given by your Course Convenor, particularly relating to how and when you should submit your assignment.
+If you leave any of these in your work, it will result in a penalty. - Always retain an additional copy of your assignment. - Always backup your work as your write.
+Backup to the University servers, or use USB memory devices.
+'Lost work' is not an excuse for late submission, or the basis on which an extension may be requested. - Follow any specific guidelines given by your course lecturer, particularly relating to how and when you should submit your assignment.

-Late Submission of Assignments
+Late Submission of Assignments/Extenuating Circumstances\

-If you submit an assignment late you may be penalised.
-For details, please see the History Department Policy on Late Submission of Assignments.

-If for any reason you think you are going to miss a deadline for an assignment, contact the Courser Convenor before the deadline elapses to discuss your options.
+If you submit an assignment late, you may be penalised.
+If for any reason you think you are going to miss a deadline for an assignment, contact the lecturer/tutor before the deadline elapses to discuss your options.